OpenDSA/OpenDSA/RST/en/CS5040slides/ProjManage.rst

       :align: center
       :alt: Programmer time data

-   | X axis is % of total time spent by about one week before program
+   | X axis is % of total time that will ever be spent at a point
-     due date.
+     about one week before program due date.
    | Y axis is score.

 .. slide:: Historical Data 2

    | Results were significant:
+   |   For CS3114/5040 projects, those who spend at least half their
+       eventual project time prior to one week before project is due will perform far better on average.
    |   90% of scores below median were students who did less than 50% of the
        project prior to the last week.
    |   Few did poorly who put in > 50% time early